FLASH SALE [LAST DAY]UP TO 50% STOREWIDE OFFER ENDS IN

 From 4 to 7 pins; and adapters with extra wires; you will get everything.
-There are a lot of adapters that connect to hard wires and then to the trailer.
+There are a lot of adapters that connect to hard wires and then to thetrailer.
 However, there is always a risk of blown-fuse and wiring issues.
-Keep on reading about how to wire a 4 pin trailer connector to a 7 pin connector.
+To learn how to connect your trailer and your vehicle, so this way your trailer should get the safety equipment fully powered and ready to work, like running lights, left turn signal, right turn signal, brake lights and so on.
+Keep on reading about how to wire a 4 pin trailer connector to a 7 pin connector

 What is a pin trailer connector?

 To safely connect the turn signals, brake lights, and electrical wiring; a trailer requires a trailer connector to protect the wires.
 The trailer adapter converts a tow vehicle and other wiring connections to a 7 pole wiring connector for trailers with hydraulic brakes.

 What is a 7 pin connector?

 A 7 pin connector is a simple device and is more efficient, it has 3 more functions than compared to a 4 pin connector version.
 Not only does it handle the same tasks as the 4 pin, it comes with the ability to run the trailer’s 12-volt system, reverse lights and electric brakes.

 Not to mention, the 7-pin connector can also handle running lights, left and right turn signals, and brake lights.